As networks scale, performance isn’t just about uptime.

 Fragmentation as Hidden Risk

-Acceleration often increases vendor fragmentation, distributing engineering, permitting, and construction management across multiple entities.
+Acceleration often increases vendor fragmentation, splitting engineering, permitting, and construction management across multiple vendors.
 Each handoff introduces delay risk and increases coordination complexity.

 Integrated execution models reduce these friction points.
 In high-velocity deployment environments, integration is not merely a preference; it is a crucial risk mitigation strategy.